AFG June 2017.

 Criticism by fellow workers for any form of slackness on the job.

 Watch component quality is high, proving the skill of toolmakers and machine setters.

 Production is held to a very few types of movements and complete watch designs.

 High profits which go into the national treasury.

 Right now Russia is still meeting her own unsatisfied horological demands within her own boundaries, and exports do not amount to more than 2 per cent of her total production.
 However, her technical advance in the field is so evident that it cannot be ignored.
 She is striving for the highest quality and her industry is backed by a strong research organisation.
 Undoubtedly the world market will one day be the target for Soviet horological domination.

-Alternatively, try this Italian watch forum, where you will find a friendly, knowledgeable group of enthusiasts and probably the best documentation outside the old Soviet block.
-Don't worry if you don't speak Italian, there is an International Lounge with a ready welcome - just say I sent you.
+Alternatively, try these links.
+On the cccp-forum.it you will find a friendly, knowledgeable group of enthusiasts and probably the best documentation outside the old Soviet block.